jpadams/cypress-test-llm-ts/README.md

 - note the `contest:e2e` target in the `package.json`
   - I used `concurrently` to manage running the dev server and Cypress in one command
   - I used `--success first` to ensure the test exit code propagated, not the SIGTERM shutdown of the dev server
-- I am not a TypeScript dev, so there are likely much better ways to do this :D
+- I am not a TypeScript dev, so there are likely much better ways to do certain things 😁